fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 . fprime-venv/bin/activate
 fprime-util generate
 ```
-!!! note
+> [!NOTE]
-    Always remember to activate your project's virtual environment whenever you work with it.
+> Always remember to activate your project's virtual environment whenever you work with it.

 ---